ElektraInitiative/libelektra/doc/tutorials/mount.md

 | user             | ${HOME}/.config/example.ini |
 | system           | /etc/kdb/example.ini        |
 (If this differs on your system, the resolver has a different configuration.
-You can then check the default paths under `system/elektra/modules/resolver/constants`)
+You can then check the default paths below `system/elektra/modules/resolver/constants`)

+When you display the mounted configuration files with `kdb mount` you also see the unresolved paths.

+There are different resolvers.
+For instance on non-POSIX systems paths must be resolved differently.
+In this case one might want to use the [wresolver](src/plugins/wresolver) plugin.
+Another useful resolver is the [blockresolver](src/plugins/blockresolver), which integrates only a block of a configuration file into Elektra.

+But resolvers are not the only plugins Elektra uses:

 ## Plugins ##